 If you need a riser recliner chair because of a medical condition or to help you live independently at home, you may be eligible to get one through your local authority.

-Best riser recliner chairs: features to look for
+The best riser recliner chair features to look out for

 Once you've found a comfortable chair that's the right size for you, ask yourself these questions to help you choose the most suitable functions: